What is Mentored Ministry?

 If a mentor is not within driving distance of the seminary, exceptions are granted with approval of the Mentored Ministry Office.
 Normally, approval is made complete by participation in the orientation program.
 If a mentor has been trained in supervision at another seminary, Gordon-Conwell will recognize such training if the other school’s program is comparable to ours.
 If a mentor does not attend the New Mentor Orientation within 2 semesters of written approval, they may not continue to mentor.

 Mentors will also be expected to uphold the standards of the Mentored Ministry program in order to continue their status as mentors.
-This includes meeting the minimal commitment of meeting with their mentoree an average of 1 hour per week for personal and ministry mentoring during the 12 weeks of the student’s Mentored Ministry unit(s).
+This includes meeting the minimal commitment of meeting with their mentoree an average of 1 hour per week for personal and ministry mentoring during the 12 weeks of the student’s Mentored Ministry course(s).
 It also presumes that the mentor is in basic agreement with the GCTS Community Life Statement.

 What is New Mentor Orientation?